Blog Layout

 Hard truth: Being accidentally boring is easier than it looks.

-A study by Wharton marketing professor, Jonah Berger concluded that presenters who modulate their voices are more effective because they appear more confident.
+A study by Wharton marketing professor Jonah Berger found that presenters who modulate their voices are more effective because they appear more confident.

 Hard truth: People like stories that are mostly about them, not so much about you.

-For parent coaches, the villain, victim, hero equation might look like placing antiquated norms of parenting like power-over models as the villain.
+For parent coaches, the villain, victim, and hero equation might look like placing antiquated norms of parenting, like power-over models, as the villain.
 Another villain could be the way in which, as a society, we don’t give parents support or skills to parent.
-Instead we expect everyone to just ‘know’ what to do, leaving us all at the mercy of our own dysregulation and overwhelm.
+Instead we expect everyone to just ‘know’ what to do, leaving us all at the mercy of our own generational patterns, moments of dysregulation and overwhelm.

-And unsurprisingly the role of the hero goes to… peaceful parenting and the incredible transformations available to families through the parent coaching process.
+And unsurprisingly the role of the hero goes to… empowered parenting and the incredible transformations available to families through the parent coaching process!
 When parents get a chance to participate in the creation of a new world for their families through parent coaching, their whole lives change.

 #4 Create connection (for now and in the future)